-With all of the cheery news, there is the slow down of F-150 production from the chip shortage.
-Being a new model, and in ramping up for Lightning production, the shortage couldn’t have come at a worse time.
-Of course, there is never a good time for something impacting all of the auto industry so negatively?
+With all of the cheery news, there is a slowdown in F-150 production from the chip shortage.
+Being a new model, and ramping up for Lightning production, the shortage couldn’t have come at a worse time.
+Of course, there is never a good time for something impacting all of the auto industry so negatively.

 If Ford’s bet on ending the incentives on July 6 does coincide with a return to more normal inventories, then there is only one more month for the industry to endure the empty showrooms around the country.
 It has been a long, strange year thanks to the pandemic.
 But we are clearly seeing light in this dark tunnel.